snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 The rations were gone.
 The antimatter was barely enough to power at-rest systems.
 The docking lease was going to expire in two days.

-He did math he never had to do before.
+He did math he'd never had to do before.
 He had to figure out how much money he'd need to get somewhere else.
 Anywhere else.
 But even that wasn't helpful.
 How would going to a new station help?
 He had worthless cargo, no skills, no money.
 He was failing his Journey.